 At home I have my own ‘nutrition garden’, where I experiment growing different fruits and veggies.
 I feel really strongly that my children should understand where food comes from (both plants and animals) and get to experience ‘proper’ food that tastes great and keeps the whole family healthy.

-Emma & Caroline are both members of BANT and CNHC.
+Emma & Caroline are both members of the British Association of Nutritional Therapists (BANT), the Institute for Functional Medicine (IFM) and CNHC.